 Spreading wilding conifers on Clarence River, Marlborough

-The spread of wilding conifers threatens our productive farmland and economy, our uniquely Kiwi ways of life, and our iconic landscapes and native ecosystems, tourism opportunities and our national economy.
+The spread of wilding conifers threatens productive farmland, New Zealand lifestyles, iconic landscapes and native ecosystems, tourism opportunities, and our national economy.

 By the early 2000s, many individuals and groups saw the spread of wilding seedlings from conifer plantings as a serious problem.
 By 2016, this spread affected over 2 million hectares – an area larger than all our commercial forests combined.